 Latest update re: animal cruelty case.
 Trial has concluded, June 2019.
 The following is a timeline of events that led to this point.

-The trial of three members of the South Herefordshire Hunt has just been concluded in Birmingham Magistrates Court.
+The trial of three members of the South Herefordshire Hunt has concluded in Birmingham Magistrates Court (June 2019).
 Two others previously pleaded guilty to causing unnecessary suffering to an animal after covert footage was obtained in spring 2016 of hunt members with caged fox cubs at the kennels.
 Two mauled bodies of fox cubs were retrieved from the kennel bins and taken for post mortem.

 We began to pay attention to the South Herefordshire Hunt in November 2014 – other groups had sabbed them years before but their meets hadn’t been attended in some time.
 Mal Williams was huntsman at the time.
 It was clear during a number of meets that they were hunting without any adherance to the Hunting Act (contrary to what has recently been said in court) and we regard the story of hounds ‘being trained to hunt an aniseed trail since 2005’ as absolute nonsense; we have never seen a trail being laid.